reserved_ips

 To delete a reserved IP and remove it from your account, send a DELETE request

-to /v2/reserved_ips/$RESERVED_IP_ADDR
+to /v2/reserved_ips/$RESERVED_IP_ADDR.

 A successful request will receive a 204 status code with no body in response.